Three Dynamic Trainings to Foster Inclusive Government Agencies

-This diversity training consists of speakers representing Muslim, Jewish, Christian, Buddhist, and Hindu communities.
-The interreligious panel provides an overview of the challenges faced by various faith communities when accessing government services, including religious bias and discrimination.
-Speakers provide strategies for preventing or responding to bigotry as well as an overview of religious practices that might impact interaction with government employees.
+This diversity training consists of speakers representing the Muslim, Jewish, Christian, Buddhist, and Hindu communities.
+The interreligious panel provides an overview of the challenges faced by people of various religious backgrounds when accessing government services, including bias and discrimination.
+Speakers provide strategies for preventing bias towards and an understanding of religious practices that might impact interaction with these groups.
 The panel concludes with suggestions to help build more inclusive and harmonious communities.
-Available in 2-, 3- and 4- hour segments with exercises and break-out groups
+Available in 2-, 3- and 4- hour segments with exercises and break-out groups.

 Diversity, Equity, Inclusion and Belonging Topics